 1) What did you like or dislike about your previous job?

 Employers ask this question to understand if you enjoy your work and to get an idea of how your general attitude could be in your new organization.
 A healthy, positive and welcoming attitude counts!

 Example -“I loved working in my previous organization.
 I enjoyed the new technology I was introduced to.
 While I enjoyed most things, I disliked the lack of challenges towards the end of my term.”

 2) Who was your best supervisor and who was the worst?

 Employers ask this question to know if you have the ability to pick up positive traits from your seniors and apply them in your professional life.

-Example - “I was fortunate to work with great mentors who have helped me be at the position I am today.
-I would specifically like to mention Mr. XYZ who showed me how to always lead by example.”
+Example - “I was fortunate to work with great mentors who have helped me be in the position I am today.
+I would specifically like to mention Mr. XYZ, who showed me how to always lead by example.”

 3) What was the most and least rewarding about your last position?